• Skip to primary navigation

 adding melted plant butter

-4. Transfer the okra to a large parchment paper-lined baking sheet and spread them out evenly.
+4. Transfer the okra to a large parchment paper-lined baking sheet and spread them out evenly in a single layer.

 spreading okra on a tray